Axiologic/SwarmShape/README.md

 * each view and each controller have a model
-* automatic persistence for models (to JSON) with embeded or transient properties
+* automatic persistence for models (to JSON) with embedded or transient properties
 * add arbitrary expressions in html attributes:  value="@user.name == 'John'"
 * if you know JQuery, you learn to create a new controller in 10 minutes
-* clear arhitecture, you start from views and models and discover your code
+* clear architecture, you start from views and models and discover your code
 * automatically creates controllers as declared in views
-* events model that get transmited in the controlers hieracy that mimics the DOM structure
+* events model that get transmitted in the controllers hierarchy that mimics the DOM structure
-* intuitive event model for autocomputed properties in models and for chains.
+* intuitive event model for auto-computed properties in models and for chains.
 Compact multiple,related events for speed and soundness.
-* VERY GOOD error handling, showing stack info, type informations,etc (wprint, eprint, esprint, etc)
+* VERY GOOD error handling, showing stack info, type information,etc (wprint, eprint, esprint, etc)

 Todo example: https://github.com/salboaie/SwarmShape/tree/master/apps/todo
 Guide: start looking in views first and next models, controllers.
-How they are working toghether should be visible from views and models.
+How they are working together should be visible from views and models.

    SwarmShape : JS MVVM framework for REST and Swarms
 =====================================================